-There were no chickenpox presentations to sentinel GPs in the past week and the rate of shingles presentations increased (Figure 14).
+There were no chickenpox presentations to sentinel GPs in the past week while the rate of shingles presentations decreased to the baseline (Figure 17).

-Figure 14.
+Figure 17.
 Number of varicella-zoster presentations per 1000 consultations at sentinel GPs (Australian Sentinel Practices Research Network) in WA in the past eight weeks

-Note: Baseline levels for chickenpox and shingles presentations to WA ASPREN GPs per thousand consultations were calculated using the mean of weekly WA ASPREN data from week 1, 2018 to week 52, 2022.
+Note: Baseline levels for chickenpox and shingles presentations to WA ASPREN GPs per thousand consultations were calculated using the mean of weekly WA ASPREN data from week 1, 2019 to week 52, 2023.

-The number of chickenpox presentations to EDs remained stable in the past week while shingles presentations decreased (Figure 15).
+The number of chickenpox and shingles presentations to EDs remained stable in the past week (Figure 18).